Mullgate

 That mapping can come from:

-• local /etc/hosts entries produced by mullgate config hosts
+• local /etc/hosts entries produced by mullgate proxy access

 • published DNS records when you use --base-domain